GabrielSestieri/GabrielSestieri/README.md

 This is where I will be adding and working on projects and scripts in my free time to build a portfolio.

 ## Python
-The python folder is obviously where all my python projects are.
+The Python folder is obviously where all my python projects are.
 These include:

 	1. Connect4
 		A simple Connect 4 game.